 - 1. Satisfactorily complete each requirement in their academic program - 2.
-Earn a cumulative grade point average of 2.0 or higher - 3.
-Meet all obligations to the college, including payment of all fees - 4.
-File the Intent to Graduate form with the registrar (check Intent to Graduate form for submission deadline).
+Meet the minimum credit requirement in their academic program - 3.
+Earn a cumulative grade point average of 2.0 or higher - 4.
+Meet all obligations to the college, including payment of all fees - 5.
+File the Intent to Graduate form with the registrar (check Intent to Graduate form for submission dead-